 “The ability to easily package the blood-clotting agent in this sponge system is very appealing because you can pack them, store them and then pull them out rapidly,” she says.

-Hammond and her colleagues described the technology in the Dec.
-27 online edition of Advanced Materials.
+Hammond and her colleagues described the technology in the December 27 online edition of the journal Advanced Materials.
 Lead author of the paper is Anita Shukla PhD ’11, who is now a postdoc at Rice University.

 Uncontrolled bleeding is the leading cause of trauma death on the battlefield.
 Traditional methods to halt bleeding, such as tourniquets, are not suitable for the neck and many other parts of the body.
 In recent years, researchers have tried alternative approaches, all of which have some disadvantages.
 Fibrin dressings and glues have a short shelf life and can cause an adverse immune response, and zeolite powders are difficult to apply under windy conditions and can cause severe burns.
 Another option is bandages made of chitosan, a derivative of the primary structural material of shellfish exoskeletons.
 Those bandages have had some success but can be difficult to mold to fit complex wounds.

 Many civilian hospitals use a highly absorbent gelatin sponge produced by Ferrosan to stop bleeding.
 However, those sponges need to be soaked in liquid thrombin just before application to the wound, making them impractical for battlefield use.
 Hammond’s team came up with the idea to coat the sponges with a blood-clotting agent in advance, so they would be ready when needed, for either military or civilian use.